 Entering Cambodia, I picked up a pamphlet at the airport with guidelines for tourists with regards to protecting local children.
 The guide discourages travellers from buying from children, who should be at school and not utilised as another source of income by their parents.
 Cute kids can be hard to resist buying from, but educating the next generation is crucial in breaking the cycle of poverty in the long term.
 I now apply this rule in most scenarios, particularly in developing nations.

-A downloadable version of the guide with a list of 133 unique souvenirs from around the world is available by clicking on the image – right.
+To get you started, I’ve created a printable list of 133 unique souvenirs from around the world.
 No plastic trinkets or “I heart (insert city name here)” t-shirts, just carefully researched items native to each country or region; artisanal and culturally significant treasures to provide lasting memories of your travels.

 Peace, love and inspiring travel,